 By identifying Plaintiff as an attorney and then calling him an extremist among extremists is not only false but as highly injurious to professional reputation as calling an attorney a communist in the 1940s.
-Shepherd's statement also reflects adversely on the integrity (adherence to moral and ethical principles) of Plaintiff as an attorney, which is his stock in trade.
+Such also reflects adversely on the integrity (adherence to moral and ethical principles) of Plaintiff as an attorney, which is his stock in trade.